mbwolff/poetry/README.md

 `git clone https://github.com/timvdc/poetry.git`

-2) Create an anaconda (python3) environment with all the necessary dependencies; an environment description is included in the archive.
+2) Create a virtual (python3) environment with all the necessary dependencies.
 The environment can be installed with the command:

-`conda env create -f environment.yml`
+`pip install -r requirements.txt`

 3) Put the required model files (not included) in directory `data`